Observables in Quantum Mechanics and the Importance of Self-adjointness

-As is also well known, two commuting SA operators have common eigenvectors, and if the spectrum of the commuting SA operators are nondegenerate, then its eigenvectors must be eigenvectors of another SA operator.
-In our case, we have two commuting SA operators $\hat{p}$ and $\hat{H}$, and the spectrum of $\hat{H}$ is nondegenerate.
-Therefore, eigenfunctions of $\hat{H}$ must be eigenfunctions of $\hat{p}$.
-But we also have
+As we pointed out before, the claim that two commuting SA operators have common eigenvectors is often assumed by physicists.
+If this is so, and if the spectrum of the commuting SA operators are nondegenerate, then its eigenvectors must be eigenvectors of another SA operator.
+In the case of the free particle on a finite interval, the two commuting SA operators are the momentum $\hat{p}$ and Hamiltonian $\hat{H}$, and since the spectrum of $\hat{H}$ is nondegenerate the eigenfunctions of $\hat{H}$ must be eigenfunctions of $\hat{p}$ also.
+But we can check that by calculating